 Most clustering algorithms assume full knowledge of all the features of each object.
-Relatively less work has been done on reconstructing clustered data when incomplete feature information is available about some (or all) the objects.
-There are several applications where reconstruction algorithms have to deal with missing data that appear in clusters.
+Relatively less work has been done on clustering data when incomplete feature information is available about some (or all) the objects.
+Such a problem might arise in the clustering of survey respondents who choose not to answer certain questions [4].
 In Magnetic Resonance Imaging, data corresponding to different image frames is collected in the Fourier domain.
-Since the imaging process is slow, only a few Fourier samples can be collected in each frame.
-Similar images appearing at different time points may be clustered to aid the image reconstruction [5].
-Recommender systems also need to solve the matrix completion problem for the special case of clustered columns.
+Since the imaging process is slow, only a few Fourier samples can be collected.
+Similar images appearing at different time points may be clustered to aid image reconstruction [5].